TiagoJoseMS/script-manager/README.md

 2. Browse through available scripts in the left panel
 3. View detailed information in the right panel
 4. Click **Execute Script** to run the selected script
+5. **Monitor Output**: Check the console output and warnings sections for script execution results

 ### Quick Access
 1. Navigate to **Script Manager** → **Quick Access**